If you're like most Americans, receiving your tax refund is important—maybe even critically important—to your financial

-If you're like many Americans, receiving your tax refund is important—maybe even critically important—to your financial wellbeing.
-Internal Revenue Service (IRS) statistics from October 2020 indicate that the average tax refund was roughly $2,476, but any number of taxpayer mistakes can delay that refund for an extended period of time—perhaps even permanently.
+Internal Revenue Service (IRS) statistics indicate that the average federal tax refund was roughly $2,549 in 2020, but any number of taxpayer mistakes can delay that refund for an extended period of time—perhaps even permanently.

 Some mistakes can mean you'll end up owing the IRS money.

 Taking your time with your 1040 tax return and knowing what you should look out for when filing it can help you avoid delays and penalties.
 Here are some tips and details to consider as you file your taxes.

 - Pay your taxes with a credit card or by taking a personal loan.
 The overall interest rate could be less than the penalties and interest you'd pay the IRS.